The Eternal Jew (film): Hitler's Reichstag speech

-The film ends with images of brownshirted SA troops on parade.
+The film ends with images of brown-shirted SA troops on parade.

 Release and reception

+The Eternal Jew premiered in Berlin on 28 November 1940.
+The documentary short The German East and a performance of Ludwig van Beethoven's Egmont were shown before the film.
+The number of theatres showing the film dropped off quickly with it falling from 66 theatres in Berlin on 29 November to one theatre by 13 December.
+The Sicherheitsdienst blamed the film's failure due to its being released too soon after Jud Süß.

-In and of itself, the movie did not have much impact on the German public.
-The film suffered from being released after Jud Süß, which had been wildly popular, perhaps because the antisemitic message was secondary to an engaging period drama.
-The actors in Jud Süß were leading German actors of the time.
+The actors in Jud Süß were leading German stars of the time.
 In contrast, Der ewige Jude's only original footage was of Jews in the Polish ghetto and animated maps.
-All the other footage consisted of stills and archive film clips.
+All the other footage consisted of stills and excerpts from other films.

-Thus, unlike Jud Süß, which was a box-office smash success, Der ewige Jude was a commercial flop.
+Thus, unlike Jud Süß, which was a box office hit, Der ewige Jude was a commercial flop.
 David Culbert asserts that it is unlikely that there were more than one million paid admissions compared to over 20 million paid admissions to Jud Süß.
 The film was more known by word-of-mouth descriptions than from people actually viewing it.
 Some Germans were quoted as saying "We've already seen enough Jewish filth.
 We don't need to see any more."

 The film was chiefly screened by party supporters and Nazi organizations like the Hitler Youth and the SS.
 Its themes and content made it a topic of discussion by a wider audience that never saw it.
 Heinrich Himmler invited to screen it for SS-Einsatzgruppen troops headed for the Eastern Front to carry out the "Final Solution".

 Postwar legacy

-In 1946, Fritz Hippler was tried for directing Der ewige Jude but was not found guilty.
+In 1946, Hippler was tried for directing Der ewige Jude but was found not guilty.
 Hippler contended Joseph Goebbels was the true creator of The Eternal Jew with Hitler's close supervision.
 He claimed that Goebbels gave Hippler credit as a reward "for his excellent work in the newsreel department".

-Fritz Hippler was interviewed in the Emmy Award-winning program "The Propaganda Battle" in the PBS series Walk Through the Twentieth Century (1983–1984).
-In this interview he stated that he regretted being listed as the director of The Eternal Jew because it resulted in being interrogated by the Allies after the war.
+Hippler was interviewed in the Emmy Award-winning program "The Propaganda Battle" in the PBS series Walk Through the Twentieth Century (1983–1984).
+In this interview, he stated that he regretted being listed as the director of The Eternal Jew because it resulted in being interrogated by the Allies after the war.
 He thought this was unfair because, in his opinion, he had nothing to do with the killing of Jews.
 In an interview shown in the ZDF documentary series Holocaust (2000), the 90-year-old Hippler described the film as "the most disgraceful example of antisemitism."
-The film's narrator, Harry Giese, went on to narrate other films, but he was associated with this film and other films by the Third Reich and he found less work in the Postwar German cinema of the 1950s and 60s.
+Narrator Harry Giese went on to provide narration for other films, but as he was associated with this and other Third Reich films, he found less work in the post-war German cinema of the 1950s and 60s.

 Availability

-The public distribution and exhibition of the film is prohibited in Germany.
-The only exception is for use in college classrooms and other academic purposes; however, exhibitors must have formal education in "media science and the history of the Holocaust", and it can only be screened in a censored version with annotations.
+Public distribution and exhibition is prohibited in Germany.
+The only exception is for use in academia; however, exhibitors must have formal education in "media science and the history of the Holocaust", and it can only be screened in a censored version with annotations.